Advances and Challenges in Meta-Learning: A Technical Review: Open challenges opportunities

 \subsection{Improving core algorithms}

 The last category of challenges in meta-learning is centered around improving the core algorithms.

-One major obstacle is the large-scale bi-level optimization problem encountered in popular meta-learning methods such as MAML.
+A major obstacle is the large-scale bi-level optimization problem encountered in popular meta-learning methods such as MAML.
 The computational and memory costs of such approaches can be significant, and there is a need to make them more practical, particularly for very large-scale problems, like \emph{learning effective optimizers} \cite{metz2020tasks}.

 In addition, a deeper theoretical understanding of various meta-learning methods and their performance is critical to driving progress and pushing the boundaries of the field.
 Such insights can inform and inspire further advancements in the field and lead to more effective and efficient algorithms.
-To achieve these goals, several fundamental questions can be explored, including: (1) Can we develop theoretical guarantees on the sample complexity and generalization performance of meta-learning algorithms?
+To achieve these goals, several fundamental questions can be explored, including: \begin{enumerate} \item Can we develop theoretical guarantees on the sample complexity and generalization performance of meta-learning algorithms?
 Understanding these aspects can help us design more efficient and effective meta-learning algorithms that require less data or less tasks.
-(2) Can we gain a better understanding of the optimization landscape of meta-learning algorithms?
+While recent investigations~\cite{chen2020closer, lucas2020theoretical, guan2022fast} have made notable strides in this domain, they represent just the initial steps toward a more extensive theoretical comprehension.
+Further research is imperative to completely harness the potential of meta-learning. \item Can we gain a better understanding of the optimization landscape of meta-learning algorithms?
 For instance, can we identify the properties of the objective function that make it easier or harder to optimize?
-Can we design optimization algorithms that are better suited to the bi-level optimization problem inherent in various meta-learning approaches?
-(3) Can we design meta-learning algorithms that can better incorporate task-specific or domain-specific expert knowledge, in a principled way, to learn more effective meta-parameters?

-Addressing such questions could enhance the design and performance of meta-learning algorithms, and help us tackle increasingly complex and challenging learning problems.
+Can we design optimization algorithms that are better suited to the bi-level optimization problem inherent in various meta-learning approaches? \item Can we design meta-learning algorithms that can better incorporate task-specific or domain-specific expert knowledge, in a principled way, to learn more effective meta-parameters? \end{enumerate} Addressing such questions could enhance the design and performance of meta-learning algorithms, and help us tackle increasingly complex and challenging learning problems.